zmalone/chef-web-docs/source/delivery/get-started/write-the-build-cookbook/4/_index.md

 Let's verify that the `awesome_customers` cookbook successfully deployed to your Acceptance stage.
 To do that, you'll need the IP address of your server.
 You can get its IP address from its node attributes.

-From the administrator's workstation or provisioning node, move to the <code class="file-path">~/delivery-cluster</code> directory.
+From the administrator's workstation or provisioning node, move to the <% fp '~/delivery-cluster' %> directory.

 ```bash
 # ~